 - Property damage

 In addition to securing the benefits that will put your future back on track, our law firm recommends utilizing resources like the Model Systems Knowledge Translation Center (MSKTC).
 This national organization is focused on providing research and information to victims of traumatic brain injury.
 The TBI Model Systems of Care, another helpful tool, connects patients with the nation’s finest rehabilitation facilities.

 Due to the complicated nature of medical cases, it takes an experienced brain injury attorney to prove your injury's cause and determine who should be held accountable.

 If you or a loved one are facing the high cost of a brain injury and the devastating long-term effects, trust David Taylor Law.
 Our South Carolina-based team will take the time to learn the details of your traumatic brain injury (TBI) case, offering support and encouragement as we pursue maximum compensation.

-Call today to schedule a free consultation at our Myrtle Beach office.
+Call today to schedule a free consultation.